DuyguKeskek/mirca.github.io/_posts/2016-08-19-gsoc-astropy-final.md

 </center>

-Note that, the space of possible solutions is not the positive part of the 3D space anymore, it is the positive part of the 3*n D space :O
+Note that, the space of possible solutions is not the positive part of the 3D space anymore, it is the positive part of the 3*nD space :O

 Lucky us, Scipy scientists already implemented awesome optimization algorithms and some of then are encapsulated in <a href="http://docs.astropy.org/en/stable/_modules/astropy/modeling/fitting.html"> astropy.modeling </a> :)